Rashed50/datascience_with_docker_container/README.md

 ```

 # Now run the run.sh bash file from bash terminal
     Above all command we excute using cmd terminal.
-But bash command  run in ubuntu,linux or macos system.
+But bash command  run in ubuntu,
-    So how to run bash command in window.
-To do this just open you terminal from your project folder
+    linux or macos system.So how to run bash command in window.
+To do this just
-    (How you can do , I already descibe in above description).
+    open you terminal from your project folder (How you can do , I already descibe
+     in above description).
 Then type just "wsl" and press enter command that will changed
-    you cmd terminal to bash command. where you will "root/your_computer_user_name" instead of your project
+    you cmd terminal to bash command. where you will "root/your_computer_user_name"
-    folder name.
-Now you have to give excute permission on your "run.sh" file.
+     instead of your project  folder name.
+Now you have to give excute permission
+     on your "run.sh" file.
 Now you can execute below command

 ```
     chmod +x run.sh
     bash run.sh or ./run.sh